RockstarLang/rockstar/README.md

 Also 'cos it's kinda fun and any language based on the idea of compiling Meatloaf lyrics has to be worth a look, right?

-Also we can make stickers.
+Plus we can make stickers.
 Who doesn't want a sticker on their laptop saying 'CERTIFIED ROCKSTAR DEVELOPER'?

 ## What's here?

 * The [Rockstar language specification](spec.md)
 * Some [examples of Rockstar programs](examples/README.md)
-* Work in progress on the [reference implementation](src/README.md)

-# Implementations
+## Implementations

 * [rockstar-js](https://github.com/wolfgang42/rockstar-js) - Rockstar-to-JavaScript transpiler
 * [rockstar-lexer](https://github.com/aitorres/rockstar-lexer) - Rockstar lexer written in Haskell with Alex